Raven Forward Air Controllers

-The Raven Forward Air Controllers, also known as The Ravens, were fighter pilots used as forward air controllers (FACs) in a covert operation in conjunction with the US Central Intelligence Agency in Laos during America's Vietnam War.
-The Ravens pinpointed targets for most of the air strikes against communist Pathet Lao and People's Army of Vietnam infiltrators in support of the Laotian Hmong guerrilla army.
+The Raven Forward Air Controllers, also known as The Ravens, were fighter pilots (special operations capable) unit used as forward air controllers (FACs) in a clandestine and covert operation in conjunction with the US Central Intelligence Agency (CIA) in Laos during America's Vietnam War.
+The Ravens pinpointed targets for most of the air strikes against communist Lao People's Liberation Army and People's Army of Vietnam (PAVN) infiltrators in support of the Laotian Hmong guerrilla army.

 Background

-On 23 July 1962, the United States and the Democratic Republic of Vietnam signed the Geneva Accords guaranteeing the neutrality of the Kingdom of Laos.
+On 23 July 1962, the United States and the Democratic Republic of Vietnam (DRV) signed the Geneva Accords guaranteeing the neutrality of the Kingdom of Laos.
 One of the provisions of the accords called for the withdrawal of all foreign troops from Laotian soil.
-North Vietnam had troops still remaining in Laos from the end of the French Indochina War.
+North Vietnam had troops still remaining in Laos from the end of the First Indochina War.
 The United States had a small contingent of advisors which it withdrew from the country.

 The North Vietnamese deliberately ignored the accords because they were intent on keeping their supply corridor, the Ho Chi Minh trail, to continue their war against South Vietnam.
 North Vietnam's representatives repeatedly stated they had "no military presence in Laos", even though they had at least 4,000 troops stationed there from the end of the First Indochina War on.

 Prince Souvanna Phouma, the Prime Minister of Laos, asked for US help to stop North Vietnamese incursions.
-To avoid the appearance of unilaterally violating the accords, US President John F. Kennedy directed the United States Air Force (USAF) to initiate covert operations in Laos to help the Lao fight the North Vietnamese communists.
+To avoid the appearance of unilaterally violating the accords, US President John F. Kennedy directed the United States Air Force (USAF) to initiate clandestine and covert operations in Laos to help the Lao fight the North Vietnamese communists.

 USAF covert operations

 As USAF tactical air strikes began in Laos, it became apparent that, for the safety of noncombatants, some means of control was necessary.
 Beginning at least as early as July 1964, the absence of a close air support control system caused a variety of enterprising individuals to improvise procedures for marking ground targets.
 At various times, ground markers, including bamboo arrows and dropped smoke grenades, were used.
-Those marking targets often had little or no training in close air support.
+Those marking targets often had little or no training in close air support (CAS).
 They varied in nationality, being Thai, Lao, or Hmong, as well as American.
 Both Continental Air Services, Inc and Air America pilots would sometimes serve as ad hoc forward air controllers.